Come fly with me

 In the summer of 2017, we did extensive online research for 3 months and checked 700 websites of the largest airports in the world.
-To know more details about this research read this article.
-(Online airport info jungle – I am completely lost).
+To know more details about this research you can read this article ‘Online airport info jungle – I am completely lost‘.

 It took several weeks and on average at least half an hour per website to find the accessibility information.
 We discovered over 30 different descriptions of ‘accessibility info’.

 This important page should be found directly at the homepage of an airport website.
 Only a few airports worldwide actually had this page at the Front Page Menu.
 In many cases the page was found in the FAQ section, or some 3 or 4 pages to click through to find it.